aryankartik/aas-paas/README.md

 It’s a simple yet practical web platform that keeps you informed about events, announcements, and live weather updates from your surroundings.

-This project was developed as part of our **capstone project**, with the aim of making local information easily accessible through a clean and user-friendly interface.
+This project was developed as part of our **college capstone project**, with the aim of making local information easily accessible through a clean and user-friendly interface.

 ---